Changes to Marguerita St Rotorua floated

 "We're just waiting now, and we're hopeful that a decision will be made sooner rather than later."

-His personal preference was for cul-de-sacs as he was concerned some drivers would see chicanes as a "challenge" to navigate at speed, and trucks may "just drive over them".
+His personal preference was for cul-de-sacs because he was concerned some drivers would see chicanes as a "challenge" to navigate at speed, and trucks may "just drive over them".

 "It's going to inconvenience some people, it's even going to inconvenience me as I like to go to the Redwoods.
 But I'm more than happy to go the other way."